Life (2007–2009): Season 2, Episode 19 - 5 Quarts - full transcript

 leave a perfect circle wound?

-That would be
+That would be a bone mallet.

-Do you have
+Do you have a bone mallet?

-I do.
-It's usually here.
+I do; it's usually here.

-But Grant was always
+But grant was

-moving my things.
+always moving my things.

-So you don't have
+So you don't

-a bone mallet.
+have a bone mallet.

-No, I have one.
+No. I have one.

-I just don't know
+I just don't know where it is.

 Circular head.